Ernie O'Malley: North America

 O'Malley spent the next few years based in New Mexico, Mexico and New York.
 In September 1929, he arrived in Taos, New Mexico.
 He lived among the literary and artistic community there and close to the Native American pueblo of Taos.
 He began work on his account of his military experiences that would later become On Another Man's Wound.
 At that time he fell in with Mabel Dodge Luhan, Dorothy Brett and Irish poet Ella Young.
 In May 1930, he moved to Santa Fe, where he gave lectures on Irish culture, history and literature.
+A figure of particular interest was James Joyce, whose Ulysses was to influence the presentation of On Another Man's Wound.

 In 1931, he travelled to Mexico for eight months observing its culture and artists.
-However, he failed to secure employment as he had hoped.
-His US visa having expired, he reputedly swam across the Rio Grande and returned to Santa Fe.
-For the winter months of early 1932, O'Malley worked in Taos as a tutor to the children of deceased leading Irish-American Peter Golden, when his widowed wife was hospitalised and local schools had been closed.
+However, he failed to secure employment there as he had hoped.
+His US visa having expired, he reputedly swam across the Rio Grande to return to Santa Fe.
+From late 1931 to June 1932, O'Malley worked in Taos as a tutor to the children of Helen Golden, widow of leading New York Irish nationalist Peter Golden; when she was hospitalised in early 1932, O'Malley looked after the children.
 During this period he became good friends with photographer Paul Strand.
-In June 1932, he travelled to New York, where in 1933 he met 28-year-old Helen Hooker, a wealthy young sculptor and gifted tennis player, whom he was later to marry.
+In June 1932, he travelled to New York, where in 1933 he met 28 year old Helen Hooker, a wealthy young sculptor and gifted tennis player, whom he was later to marry.